How to Unblock a Shower Drain Without Chemicals

 Method 2: Wire Hanger

-Sometimes all you require is a sturdy wire hanger:
+Sometimes all you need is a trusted wire hanger:

-Step 1 Step 1: Straighten It Out
+Step 1: Straighten It Out

-Step 2: Create an Hook
+Step 2: Design an Hook

-Step 3: Look for hair and Debris
+Step 3: Go fishing for hair and Debris

 Method 3: Wet/Dry Vacuum

-Step 1.
-Set the Vacuum
+Step 1: Set the Vacuum

-Set the vacuum in "liquids" or "wet" mode.
+Set the vacuum into "liquids" or "wet" mode.

 Overflow drains should be covered with the use of duct tape or a damp cloth to ensure maximum suction power.

-Step 3: Connect Hose to Drain
+Step 3: Attach Hose to Drain

 Connect the hose to your drain, making an airtight seal.